Design Challenges for a Multi-Perspective Search Engine: Design Challenges

 One key prerequisite for recognizing the perspectives, or semantic implications of response is to break the independence assumption of retrieved documents.
 When learning about controversial topic, a critical reader would naturally compare responses from various perspectives.
 We follow this intuition and argue for the need of a module in the document retrieval pipeline to recognize whether two responses share similar or different perspectives in the context of the query.

 Given a user query $q$ and a retrieved list of document candidates $\{d_i\}$, each with zero or more response text segments $\{s_{d_i}\}$.
 We want to build a similarity function $Sim(s_{d_i}, s_{d_j} | q, d_i, d_j) $.
-Compared to traditional sentence-level semantic similarity tasks \cite{cer2017semeval, ganitkevitch2013ppdb}, the key difference is the conditional nature of similarity here.
-For example, in the context of ``\emph{Should I ride bike or take taxi to work}'', ``\emph{Riding bike costs less}'' and ``\emph{Taxis cost more}'' are semantically equivalent, despite the fact that two statements having different predicate arguments.
+Compared to traditional sentence-level semantic similarity tasks \cite{ganitkevitch2013ppdb, cer2017semeval}, the key difference is the conditional nature of similarity here.
+For example, in the context of ``\emph{Should I ride bike or take taxi to work}'', ``\emph{Riding bike costs less}'' and ``\emph{Taxis cost more}'' are semantically equivalent, despite the fact that two statements have different predicate arguments.

-In practice, apart from the difficulty in developing annotations and resources for such tasks, the bottleneck includes the fact that text segments are not standalone without document as context.
+In practice, apart from the difficulty in developing annotations and resources for such tasks, one major bottleneck in the development of such a context-aware semantic similarity function is that text segments are typically not standalone without document as context.
 For example, text segments may use pronoun references instead of named or nominal mentions exclusively.
 To address such problems, \citet{choi2021decontextualization} proposes a text generation task to de-contextualize an input segment using its document context.